 The reports contain information regarding campus security and personal safety including topics such as: crime prevention, university police law enforcement authority, crime reporting policies, and disciplinary procedures.
 It also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by CSUMB; and on public property within, or immediately adjacent to and accessible from the campus.

 The requirements of The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (commonly known as the Clery Act) are supported by explicit and consistently enforced policy; informed by critical processes that utilize research, data and audit findings; and is built on institutional buy-in and commitment.
-The Clery compliance program is managed by the Clery Compliance Officer who identifies the adequate campus partners to administer applications and develops strategic initiatives to identify and resolve compliance discrepancies.
+The Clery compliance program is managed by the Clery Director who identifies the adequate campus partners to administer applications and develops strategic initiatives to identify and resolve compliance discrepancies.